Dev-Op5/mariadb-execute/README.md

-execute backup                           # this will dump your database into *.sql that'll be generated on the timestamp-based-name subfolder execute restore 2015-01-01               # this will restore the previously backup scripts on the given timestamp execute help                             # display this inline help
+execute backup                           # this will dump your database into *.sql that'll be generated on the timestamp-based-name subfolder execute restore 2015-01-01               # this will restore the previously backup scripts on the given timestamp execute help                             # display this inline help execute generate-config                  # this will generate the db.conf (if not exists) execute show-config                      # this will display the db.conf values execute help                             # display this inline help execute -v                               # display the program version execute self-update                      # update the program
 ```

 ## CHANGELOG